eaton/eatonfyi/_projects/lullabot.md

 title: Lullabot
 url: http://lullabot.com
 logo: assets/lullabot.png
-order: 1
+order: 3
 ---

-I'm one of the old timers at [Lullabot](https://lullabot.com), a strategy, design, and development shop specializing in enterprise-scale Drupal sites.
-I've worked with Lullabot since 2006, and built the company's strategy practice from the ground up.
+For fourteen years, I was a CMS architect and digital strategist at [Lullabot](https://lullabot.com), a strategy, design, and development shop specializing in enterprise-scale Drupal sites.
+Along with my work for clients large and small, I built the company's strategy practice from the ground up.